samjulien/blog/_posts/2017-06-28-real-world-angular-series-part-1.markdown

 ### Sign Up for a Free Auth0 Account

 You'll need an [Auth0](https://auth0.com) account to manage authentication.
 You can sign up for a <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">free account here</a>.
-Next, set up an Auth0 client app and API so Auth0 can interface with an Angular app and Node API.
+Next, set up an Auth0 application and API so Auth0 can interface with an Angular app and Node API.

 > Auth0 provides the simplest and easiest to use [user interface tools to help administrators manage user identities](https://auth0.com/user-management) including password resets, creating and provisioning, blocking and deleting users.
 [A generous **free tier**](https://auth0.com/pricing) is offered so you can get started with modern authentication.

-### Set Up a Client App
+### Set Up an Application

-1. Go to your [**Auth0 Dashboard**](https://manage.auth0.com/#/) and click the "[create a new client](https://manage.auth0.com/#/clients/create)" button.
+1. Go to your [**Auth0 Dashboard**](https://manage.auth0.com/#/) and click the "[create a new application](https://manage.auth0.com/#/applications/create)" button.
 2. Give your new app a name (for example: `RSVP MEAN App`) and select "Single Page Web Applications".
-3. In the **Settings** for your new Auth0 client app, add `http://localhost:8083/callback` and `http://localhost:4200/callback` to the **Allowed Callback URLs**.
+3. In the **Settings** for your new Auth0 application, add `http://localhost:8083/callback` and `http://localhost:4200/callback` to the **Allowed Callback URLs**.
 4. In **Allowed Web Origins**, add `http://localhost:8083` and `http://localhost:4200`.
+5. In **Allowed Logout URLs**, add `http://localhost:4200`.
+6. Make sure the **Use Auth0 instead of the IdP to do Single Sign On** toggle is enabled.
-5. Scroll down to the bottom of the **Settings** section and click "Show Advanced Settings".
+7. Scroll down to the bottom of the **Settings** section and click "Show Advanced Settings".
 Choose the **OAuth** tab and make sure the **JsonWebToken Signature Algorithm** is set to "RS256".
-6. If you'd like, you can [set up some social connections](https://manage.auth0.com/#/connections/social).
-You can then enable them for your app in the **Client** options under the **Connections** tab.
+8. If you'd like, you can [set up some social connections](https://manage.auth0.com/#/connections/social).
+You can then enable them for your app in the **Connections** settings tab for your `RSVP Mean App` application.
 The example shown in the screenshot above utilizes username/password database, Facebook, Google, and Twitter.

 We added two ports to the callback URLs and allowed web origins because we'll be running and testing the app from both during development.
 Port `4200` is the port the Angular CLI serves the Angular app from.
 Port `8083` is the port our Node API and server uses: this will be necessary in order to test the production build.
-When we launch to a production URL, we can either create a new production Auth0 Client or add our production URL to the client as well.
+When we launch to a production URL, we can either create a new production Auth0 Application or add our production URL to the app as well.

 > **Note:** If you set up social connections, enter App/Client IDs as per the instructions for each connection instead of leaving those fields blank and using Auth0 dev keys.
 This will be important for token renewal and deployment later.